 You also can show teams a completed worksheet for another product, like this worksheet for Spotify.

 Keep the following cheat sheet handy if teams have any trouble.

 At the end of the exercise, everyone should share their worksheets and discuss why they chose the metric and Inputs for this other product.

 Workshop Activity: Collect Candidates for Your Own North Star

-for this.
+Rather than everyone collaborating aloud, we like to use a silent brainstorming technique for this.
 Ask everyone on the North Star team to spend 5-10 minutes in a silent brainstorm with the blank worksheet used in the OpenTable activity above.

 To help the participants, you might share the checklist of criteria on a screen, so everyone can think about what makes a good North Star Metric.

 Why Silent Brainstorming?